cale-pliska/sfa-lead-generator/README.md

 # SFA Lead Generator

-This project provides a lightweight web interface for uploading or pasting CSV data and processing each row through the ChatGPT API.
+This project provides a lightweight web interface for pasting tab separated values (TSV) and processing each row through the ChatGPT API.
 It is useful for quick lead generation or analytics workflows that require simple batch processing.

 ## Features

-- Upload a CSV file or paste CSV text directly into the page.
+- Paste TSV text directly into the page.
 - View the data in an editable HTML table.
 - Enter a custom prompt that can reference columns using `{column}` syntax.
 - Batch process each row via the ChatGPT API and display the results.